Alexandra Trusova: 2018–2019 season: Second Junior World title

 Trusova began the season by competing in the 2018 Junior Grand Prix (JGP) series.
 At her first Junior Grand Prix event of the season, she won the gold medal in Kaunas, Lithuania.
 She ranked first in both the short program and the free skate and won the gold medal by 30 points over silver medalist Kim Ye-lim.
 As of September 2018, her scores at the competition are the highest achieved in an international junior women's competition.
 There, Trusova became the first female skater to land a quad in combination—a quad toe loop and triple toe loop that received 16.14 points.
 She also became the first female skater to attempt a quad Lutz in a competition, which she landed but not ratified due to under rotation.

 At her second Junior Grand Prix event of the season, she won another gold medal in Yerevan, Armenia.
 Again she placed first in both the short program and free skate, winning the gold medal by 33 points over silver medalist and teammate Alena Kanysheva.
 Trusova surpassed her own free skate world record score and became the first female skater to land a quadruple Lutz in international competition (teammate Anna Shcherbakova landed two quadruple Lutz jumps several days earlier in a domestic competition).
 With two Junior Grand Prix gold medals, Trusova qualified for the 2018–19 Junior Grand Prix Final.

 At the JGP Final, she won the silver medal after placing second in both the short program and free skate.
 This time, she was outscored by Kostornaia by approximately 2.5 points.
 In the free skate, Trusova landed a clean quad toe loop but stepped out of her first quad Lutz and fell on a second, underrotated quad Lutz.

 At the 2019 Russian Championships, Trusova placed second in the short program and second in the free skate, winning the silver medal overall.
-In the free skate, she landed a quad Lutz but fell on an underrotated quad toe loop, finishing behind Shcherbakova by 0.07 points.
+In the free skate, she landed a quad Lutz but fell on an under rotated quad toe loop, finishing behind Shcherbakova by 0.07 points.
 Trusova stated after the competition that she planned to work more on her quad jumps before the 2019 Junior World Championships.

 Trusova successfully defended her Junior World title at the 2019 World Junior Championships, placing second in the short program to Shcherbakova and winning the free skate.